 What is Bike the Trail Library to Library?

 Bike the Trail Library to Library utilizes one of our area’s most prominent assets—the Rock Island Trail.
-There are five participating libraries on the trail system—Toulon Public Library, Wyoming Public Library, Lillie M. Evans Library, Dunlap Public Library, and Peoria Heights Public Library—and we are cooperating to:
+There are currently five participating libraries on the trail system—Toulon Public Library, Wyoming Public Library, Lillie M. Evans Library, Dunlap Public Library, and Peoria Heights Public Library—and we are cooperating to:

 - Provide bike repair stations at or by all five of the participating libraries